National Edge Day: Founding

 The first annual National Edge Day was celebrated on October 17, 1999, at the final Ten Yard Fight show at the Karma nightclub in Boston, Massachusetts.
 The show also featured the bands Bane, In My Eyes, Reach the Sky, and Floorpunch.
 This show marked the end of the 1990s "youth crew" revival, but arguably started a new chapter in straight edge society by creating an observable holiday in the community.

 Since the inaugural event, a local Boston show has been organized annually to celebrate Edge Day.
 Central to the holiday is the organization of local live shows, performed mainly by hardcore bands who also identify as straight edge.
 If the 17th day of October does not fall on a weekend, the Edge Day show usually falls on the Saturday before or after October 17.

 2009

 Have Heart played one final show prior to their initial disbandment in honor of National Edge Day in Revere, Massachusetts.

 National Edge Day was celebrated in Gothenburg, Sweden.

 2011

 A National Edge Day celebration was held in Atlanta, Georgia.
 Performing bands included Mindset, Foundation, and Break Away.

 The first UK Edge Day since 2004 was held in London.

 2012

 The first recognized West Coast Edge Day was held in Santa Ana, California.

 The second annual UK Edge Day show was held in London at the Brixton Jamm Bar.

 2015

-Edge day is held in London in DIY Space For London.
+London Edge Day celebrations were held in the DIY Space For London.

 Edge Day is celebrated in Kuala Lampur, Malaysia in punk space called Rumah Api.

 Edge-day was celebrated at THE HARDCORE STADIUM in Cambridge, MA on Oct.
 16,17,18th.
 Bands played included Stop and Think, Invasion and Mindset.

-Edge day is celebrated every year in Novi Sad, Serbia.